xylonc/ip/docs/README.md

 ![screenshot of product ](/docs/image/screenshot.png)

-Victoria is a lightweight, offline task-tracking chatbot you run from the terminal or inside IntelliJ.
+**Victoria** is a lightweight, offline task-tracking CLI chatbot youcan run from the terminal or inside IntelliJ.
-It lets you add to-dos, deadlines, and events, then mark, unmark, search, and delete them—all with simple commands.
+It lets you add todos, deadlines, and events, then mark, unmark, search, and delete them—all with simple commands.
 Your tasks autosave to a file so they’re there the next time you launch.

+## Adding to-dos

 ## Adding deadlines

-// Describe the action and its outcome.

-// Give examples of usage

-Example: `keyword (optional arguments)`

-// A description of the expected outcome goes here
+Adds a task with a deadline.

+Example: `deadline [description of task] /by [deadline]`

+Output will give a confirmation that task with deadline added, display the description of task and number of tasks currently in the list

 ```
-expected output
+okies brother.
+I added this deadline!
+[D][ ] sleep (by: sunday)
+now you got: 1 tasks
 ```

 ## Feature ABC